How to Scale Paid User Acquisition in 2023: A 5-Step Process for Success

 The main activities of this phase, as the questions suggest, are related to health checks of current and past activities, and they’re divided into three areas:

-1. Tech Health Check
+1. Campaigns Health Check

 This box includes all the crucial activities to understand if we’re ready to run paid user acquisition from a tech point of view.
 During the tech health check, we usually go through the MMP setup to see if we can rely on the current tracking and attribution settings.
 We check the adv. channels integrations, the SKAN setup, and more.